-To address these challenges, we present a novel machine learning-based Android-malware detection and family-identification approach, RevealDroid, that extracts and utilizes features without the need to perform complex program analyses (e.g., precise data-flow analysis) or large sets of features (e.g., hundreds of thousands of features), which lead to scalability problems and lack resiliency to obfuscations.
-Specifically, our selected machine-learning features leverage categorized Android-API usage, which represent semantics of Android apps, reflection-based features, and features from native binaries of apps.
-We assess RevealDroid for accuracy, efficiency, and obfuscation resilience on a dataset of 51,496 malicious and benign apps.
-On this dataset, RevealDroid achieves an accuracy of 91%.
-For 18,065 malicious apps from 68 families, RevealDroid can identify the malware family of the app with an 87% accuracy.
-We further compare RevealDroid against state-of-the-art approaches for malware detection and family identification, demonstrating RevealDroid’s superior obfuscation resiliency and accuracy, while still maintaining efficiency.
+To address these challenges, we present a novel machine learning-based Android malware detection and family identi cation approach, RevealDroid, that operates without the need to perform complex program analyses or to extract large sets of features.
+Speci cally, our selected features leverage categorized Android API usage, re ection-based features, and features from native binaries of apps.
+We assess RevealDroid for accuracy, e ciency, and obfuscation resilience using a large dataset consisting of more than 54,000 malicious and benign apps.
+Our experiments show that RevealDroid achieves an accuracy of 98% in detection of malware and an accuracy of 95% in determination of their families.
+We further demonstrate RevealDroid’s superiority against state-of-the-art approaches.

 To access RevealDroid source code, you'll need two projects RevealDroid legacy code—which contains the package API extractor, native extraction code, and legacy code for handling Weka-based functionality—and the android-reflection-analysis code—which mostly handles reflection analyses and sklearn-based machine learning functionality.